krzysztofzajaczkowski/jwt-auth-api/README.md

 ``user:user``

 Each one has a different variant of Role/Policy, to show differences between them.
-There is a basic Postman requests collection with description in ``JWTAuthAPI.postman_collection.json``, for authentication and authorization test purposes.
+There is a basic Postman collection with description in ``JWTAuthAPI.postman_collection.json``, for authentication and authorization test purposes.

 ## Contact
 Krzysztof Zajączkowski - krzysztof.m.zajaczkowski@gmail.com